Welding Programs in Denver, CO

-The welding programs at Front Range Community College are available on the Westminster, Brighton and Larimer campuses.
-The Westminster campus offers welding classes in conjunction with the Denver Pipefitters Union.
-In addition to those listed below, there's a 9-credit Welding Fundamentals certificate and a 41-credit Comprehensive Welding certificate program.
+The welding programs at Front Range Community College are available on the Larimer campus.
+In addition to those listed below, there's a 33-credit Comprehensive Welding certificate program.

 Gas Tungsten Arc Welding (GTAW) Certificate

-This is a short certificate program offered at the Larimer and Westminster campuses.
-Students take courses in introductory and advanced GTAW and safety in welding.
+This is a short certificate program: students take courses in introductory and advanced GTAW and safety in welding.

 Oxyacetylene Welding Certificate

 This short certificate program has two courses totaling five credits.
 Students first take a course in safety, either welding safety or safety in manufacturing, and then one in allied cutting processes.

 Creative Metalworking Certificate

-Courses in this 28-credit certificate program include art appreciation, drawing, computer-aided drafting, safety in welding, tungsten inert gas (TIG) welding and allied cutting processes.
-Students also complete a capstone course and two electives, such as design, sculpture, blacksmithing, computer-aided drafting, Autodesk or SolidWorks.
+Courses in this 16-credit certificate program include computer-aided drafting, 2-D design, welding safety, tungsten inert gas (TIG) welding and allied cutting processes.

 Shielded Metal Arc Welding (SMAW) Certificate